Bill Shankly: Retirement from Liverpool

 It is believed that Shankly wanted a seat on the Liverpool board, as Matt Busby had been given by Manchester United after he retired as their manager in 1969.
 Again, what Shankly did not understand was that his relations with the board had often been acrimonious with several resignation threats and a statement made by Shankly that:

 At a football club, there's a holy trinity – the players, the manager and the supporters.
 Directors don't come into it.
 They are only there to sign the cheques.

 Although some club officials like secretary Peter Robinson wanted bygones to be bygones, Tommy Smith summarised the board's view as one of satisfaction that Shankly had "gone at last".
 There was a perception that Shankly was an overbearing figure, who could use a position on the board to be a "backseat driver", and the board were well aware that Matt Busby's time as a Manchester United director had been disastrous.
 Busby's successors had complained about being undermined by his continued presence at United, who had been relegated in 1974.
 While Liverpool's treatment of Shankly may have seemed disrespectful, they were acting in the best interests of the club and its new manager by pursuing the same relentless winning ethic that Shankly himself had instilled.
 In any event, their perceived ruthlessness was vindicated by the unprecedented haul of League Championship titles and European Cups won over the next decade under Bob Paisley and Joe Fagan.
+After lifting the club's first European Cup under Paisley in Rome in 1977, captain Emlyn Hughes recalled:

+I remember going over to Bob, giving him a hug and we both looked at each other and said 'Shanks', because Shanks had given us, given Bob, a chance to win that trophy.

 Soon after Shankly's retirement, Brian Clough – who himself had recently been sacked by Leeds United – was asked during a David Frost interview whom in football management he respected, to which Clough replied: "Well, the guy who had my total respect finished a few months ago at Liverpool.
 He's a one off, there'll never be another one like Shanks.
 Never at all.
 He absolutely lives the game ... he was totally honest, he believed implicitly in what he was doing, and there was never, ever a doubt when you either talked to him, met him, or anything; he was above board.
 He was above board.
 He was one off."